Supari (film): Cast

-Development
+Production

 Director Padam Kumar originally signed Arjun Rampal for the lead role in the film but replaced him with Uday Chopra after Rampal became a huge star and had a certain image following the release of the latter's debut film Pyaar Ishq Aur Mohabbat (2001).

 Soundtrack

 The music was composed by Vishal–Shekhar, with lyrics written by Vishal Dadlani and Javed Akhtar.